A short biography of Alexis Weissenberg

 Herbert von Karajan

-Alexis Weissenberg was born in Sofia, Bulgaria on the 26 of July 1929.
+Alexis Weissenberg was born in Sofia, Bulgaria on 26 July 1929.

 After receiving his first lessons from his mother, he started piano and composition studies at the age of five with the leading Bulgarian composer, Pancho Vladigerov.
-He was an intuitive, flexible teacher, rather than a square pedagogue, and gave us, his pupils, an early awareness of temperament as a tool rather than a spice.
+Weissenberg would later write of his mentor, He was an intuitive, flexible teacher, rather than a square pedagogue, and gave us, his pupils, an early awareness of temperament as a tool rather than a spice (*).
 At Vladigerov’s, he would listen to pianists such as Dinu Lipatti perform.

-He gave his first recital at the age of ten.
-It was my first physical connection with the stage.
+Weissenberg gave his first recital at the age of ten.
+It was my first physical connection with the stage, he wrote in “A Little Autobiographical Essay“.
 I loved it.
-I played three Bach Inventions, a few pieces from Schumann’s Album for the Young, Beethoven’s Capriccio for the Lost Penny, and an Improvisation by Vladigerov, and -as an encore- (I was so proud) an Etude of my own in G major, which I transcribed, at the last minute, in E flat major because´it sounded better’.
+I played three Bach Inventions, a few pieces from Schumann’s Album for the Young, Beethoven’s Capriccio for the Lost Penny, and an Improvisation by Vladigerov, and as an encore (I was so proud) an Etude of my own in G major, which I transcribed, at the last minute, in E flat major because´it sounded better’.

 In 1943, two years after Bulgaria allied itself with the Axis Powers, he left the country with his mother.
 In spite of being held for three atrocious months in a detention camp at the border with Turkey, and after a short stay in Istanbul, they finally reached Palestine.

 There, at the Jerusalem Academy of Music, he studied piano under Alfred Schröder (co-disciple of Artur Schnabel) and harmony and composition under Joseph Grünthal (Josef Tal).
-Very soon he had his first concert with orchestra (Beethoven 3rd with the Jerusalem Radio Orchestra).
-Just after the war’s end, Professor Leo Kestenberg offered him an engagement for three consecutive seasons, the last of which was conducted by Leonard Bernstein.
+Very soon he had his first concert with orchestra (Beethoven’s Third with the Jerusalem Radio Orchestra).
+Just after the war’s end, Professor Leo Kestenberg, general manager of the Palestine Orchestra, offered him an engagement for three consecutive seasons, the last of which was conducted by Leonard Bernstein.
 He started a major tour in South Africa, consisting of 15 concerts with four different recital programs and five concerti.

-Then, in 1946, he moved to the US, with two letters of recommendation, one for Artur Schnabel, the other for Vladimir Horowitz.
-One in each pocket, each one re-read 15 times.
+Then, in 1946, he moved to the US, with two letters of recommendation from Kestenberg, one for Artur Schnabel, the other for Vladimir Horowitz.
+Weissenberg writes that he had one in each pocket, each one re-read 15 times.
 Both letters signed by Kestenberg.
 Both, separately, gave me the same advice.
 The inspiring teaching and influential musicianship and enthusiasm of Vladigerov, during the years in Sofia, had prepared me pianistically in the best pedagogical tradition.
-What I needed urgently was broader knowledge, much more cultural information, also maybe the experience of a school as opposed to private lessons, one or two competitions (why not?) in addition to patience and listening to as much music as possible.
+What I needed urgently was broader knowledge, much more cultural information, also maybe the experience of a school as opposed to private lessons, one or two competitions (why not?) in addition to patience and listening to as much music as possible (*).

-He received lessons from Artur Schnabel and Wanda Landowska and then went to The Juilliard School of Music, where he enrolled in the studio of Olga Samaroff, who together with Rosina Lhévinne, shared the top talents of the times.
+He received lessons from Artur Schnabel and Wanda Landowska and was accepted to The Juilliard School of Music, where he enrolled in the studio of Olga Samaroff, who together with Rosina Lhévinne, shared the top talents of the times.

-He also enrolled in the Composition and Musical Analysis classes of Vincent Persichetti, himself an excellent composer, who considered eccentric ideas and original thinking a must.
+He also enrolled in the Composition and Musical Analysis classes of Vincent Persichetti, himself an excellent composer, who, in Weissenberg’s own words, considered eccentric ideas and original thinking a must (*).

 In 1947, he won both the Leventritt Competition and the Philadelphia Youth Competition.

-In 1956, he moved to Paris, where for some years he basically stayed away from the major stages, working on his technique and repertoire: As a young artist, I learned new works very fast and played them much too soon.
+In 1956, he moved to Paris, where for some years he basically stayed away from the major stages, working on his technique and repertoire.
+He wrote this time: As a young artist, I learned new works very fast and played them much too soon.
 In 10 years, I would have reached a point where my whole repertory would have been overplayed and understudied.
-I did not want to end up at the age of 50 still a´promising pianist´.
+I did not want to end up at the age of 50 still a´promising pianist´ (*).

-He started composing when he was a child.
-His first composition (at least, the first that has been preserved) was a little piece for solo piano that he wrote when he was 9 years old, and the last one, a jazz-flavoured piano Sonata, written in 1982.
+Alexis Weissenberg started composing when he was a child.
+His first composition (at least, the first that has been preserved) was a little piece for solo piano that he wrote when he was nine years old, and the last one, a jazz-flavoured piano sonata, was written in 1982.
 He has left behind numerous compositions, including pieces for piano solo and two pianos, transcriptions, song arrangements, cadenzas and four musicals.

-His recorded legacy encompasses a huge range of repertoire, and though mostly from the Romantic period, it also extends back to Bach and Scarlatti and forward to Prokofiev, Ravel and Stravinsky.
+His recorded legacy encompasses a huge repertoire, and though mostly from the Romantic period, it also extends back to Bach and Scarlatti and forward to Prokofiev, Ravel and Stravinsky.

 He loved teaching and gave master classes all around the world.
 In 1993, he created the Alexis Weissenberg Piano Master Class in Engelberg, Switzerland, where he taught many of the young pianists of the new generation.

-Alexis Weissenberg died in Lugano, Switzerland on the 8 of January 2012.
+Alexis Weissenberg died in Lugano, Switzerland on 8 January 2012.